remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 - Texture/material on windows for sdm?
 Generally speaking, redoing texture/materials/AL where appropriate? (torches, glowstone, etc)
 - Hat still clipping off-crop on a few scenes in chorus still (that aren't intentional closeups).
 - Bursts of out-of-focus (from arm/leg/wings getting too close/focal depth)
-- Fix bad shots with bad framing
-- fly up shots are a bit too fast on interpo
-		- Second set of kicks are pretty good feel for interpo speeds
-- bridge#2 spin needs better framing.
-Movement/speed is pretty good.
-		- super lowkey fx scene needs better framing
 - Airhorns need more impact.
 Camera doesn't focus on the impact point (is transitioning)
 - Chest bump - zoom out a bit in A' section - too claustrophobic
-- drop-zoom-up needs better timing (refine)
 - chorus in general needs to be less claustrophobic - Need contrast with the busiest section - B section.
-- Kick 2, first half, chorus - needs less distance zoom - rely more on view angle
-- spin away in bridge#2 has a moment where it completely stops - this kills momentum/flow.

 ## MME/Ideas
 - This is gonna be a pain but I think I can try to hack a shin-esque flan model together with pmxe (Or just sakuya...)